Typical Home Repair and Decorating Costs After Buying a New Home

 Although any major plumbing repairs should have been dealt with during the inspection process, it’s always a good idea to have the plumbing checked for any leaks or potential issues that could arise later.
 The last thing you want to deal with after moving is a flooded bathroom or kitchen.

 Running toilets are not only irritating but can also cost you in wasted water bills.
 The same is true for sprinklers.
-Check to make sure the system is running smoothly, and all sprinkler heads are intact so you are not flooding the neighborhood with a broken sprinkler head.
+Check to make sure the system is running smoothly and that all sprinkler heads are intact, so you don’t flood the neighborhood with a broken sprinkler head.
 Getting these items checked by a professional with minor repairs should cost about $160-$430.

 3. Get Your Equipment Checked